Jordan curve theorem: Application

 In computational geometry, the Jordan curve theorem can be used for testing whether a point lies inside or outside a simple polygon.

 From a given point, trace a ray that does not pass through any vertex of the polygon (all rays but a finite number are convenient).
 Then, compute the number n of intersections of the ray with an edge of the polygon.
 Jordan curve theorem proof implies that the point is inside the polygon if and only if n is odd.

+Computational aspects

+Adler, Daskalakis and Demaine prove that a computational version of Jordan's theorem is PPAD-complete.
+As a corollary, they show that Jordan's theorem implies the Brouwer fixed-point theorem.
+This complements the earlier result by Maehara, that Brouwer's fixed point theorem implies Jordan's theorem.